stuffedwombat/stuffedwombat.github.io/qa.md

 - Are okay with bashing your head against a strange problem that nobody asked you  to solve until either your head or the problem cracks?
 If yes, then you'll love learning game development by trial and error.

 - Are okay with looking at the work of others really closesly to carefully reconstruct how they achieved certain effects?
-If yes, then you'll love learning by imitation.
+If yes, then you'll love learning game development by imitation.

 - Are you okay with hunting for truth deep within your soul, trying to grasp at the vast and incomprehensible with feeble fingers?
-If yes, then you'll love learning by spiritual experience.
+If yes, then you'll love learning game development by spiritual experience.

 - Are you okay with sitting in a room full of other people who want to learwhile listening to someone who tries to explain stuff to you?
 If yes, then... etc etc